BoltzExchange/boltz-client/docs/configuration.md

 # Custom referral ID to use when creating swaps
 referralId = "my-referral"

+# Default fee limit in ppm for lightning payments.
+Can be overridden on a per-swap basis.
+defaultFeeLimitPpm = 2500

 [BOLTZ]
 # By default the daemon automatically connects to the official Boltz Backend for the network your node is on
 # This value is used to overwrite that